 |Improved overall energy intensity and reduced emissions in Guangdong province|

 The outcome will be an improvement in energy efficiency in industry and commercial sectors in Guangdong province

 |Progress Towards Outcome

 The Project became effective on 20 February 2012 and Loan Inception was conducted from 23 to 24 May 2012.
-By 31 December 2012, the accumulated withdrawal under Tranche 3 reached $32.38 million, approximately 75% of the loan amount.
-Two of the five subborrowers under Tranche 3 have fully withdrawn their subloans.
-Disbursement target for 2012 has been achieved.
+By 10 Sep.
+2013, the accumulated withdrawal under Tranche 3 reached $42.12 million, approximately 98% of the loan amount.
+Five of the six subborrowers under Tranche 3 have fully withdrawn their subloans.

 |Description of Project Outputs

 Energy efficiency projects of Tranche 3 implemented ESCO sector developed in Guangdong Capacity developed for promotion and assessment of energy efficiency projects

 |Status of Implementation Progress (Outputs, Activities, and Issues)

 To be assessed.
 Not yet due.
 Not yet due.

 |Date of First Listing||2011 Aug 03|